What is a Risk Advisory Internship?

 Proper running of a compliance tracker requires regular meetings and briefings, not just with the client, but also with the other risk managers and senior risk management professionals at the firm.

 I interned in the risk advisory department at Ernst & Young in the summer before my last year in college.
 I was assigned to understanding and tracking the regulatory risks faced by a manufacturer of industrial chemicals.
-As part of the internship, I worked in a six-person team who all reported to a team manager, who was in turn responsible to one of the firm’s partners.
-The risk advisory internship involved bi-weekly visits to the factory and daily phone calls with a Government department to seek clarifications regarding some regulations.
+As part of the internship, I worked in a six-person team that reported to a team manager, who was in turn, responsible to one of the firm’s partners.
+The risk advisory internship involved bi-weekly visits to the factory and daily phone calls with a government department to seek clarifications regarding some regulations.
 After we developed a compliance tracking database, we needed to attend a final meeting with the client to give a full presentation on its structure and workings.
 It was a quite challenging internship, but one full of learning experiences.
 In the end, I was surprised by how much I learned about manufacturing industrial chemicals.

 Thank you for reading CFI’s guide to a risk advisory internship.
 To further advance your financial education, see the following resources: